Fire risk assessments: how often must they be done?

 There are no specific time periods in law for how often fire risk assessments must be carried out or reviewed....

-Your local fire and rescue authority (FRA) is responsible for enforcing fire safety in your area.
+Your local fire and rescue authority (FRA) and your local council Private Sector Housing Team are both responsible for enforcing fire safety in your area.

 The FRA gets its power for enforcing fire safety regulations from the Regulatory Reform (Fire Safety) Order 2005.